2024tm93535/aceest-gym/README.md

 Automated production deployment

-Security scanning and vulnerability checks
+Security scanning & vulnerability checks

-Conclusion
+📌 Conclusion

-This project demonstrates a professional CI/CD pipeline for a Flask-based application using modern DevOps tools.
-The integration of GitHub, Jenkins, automated testing, and Docker enables a reliable and automated development workflow.
+This project demonstrates a professional CI/CD pipeline for a Flask-based application.
+The integration of GitHub, Jenkins, automated testing, and Docker enables a reliable, automated, and modern development workflow.